 Experiment with your camera settings

 Spend time getting to know your camera or even your phone settings, there are lots of ways you can use these to create even more exciting images.
 I really took the time to play around with my camera during our holiday and trying out the different settings, playing with focus and angles.
 I particularly loved trying out the timer and shutter settings so I could get great photos without even touching the camera.
 As someone who has traveled solo for a long time, I know how hard it can be to get great shots with you in the frame.
-Now traveling with my boyfriend, I was desperate to get great shots of the two of us together without them always being selfies.
 I started setting up the camera to take photos on timer and tried out interval shooting which had some amazing results.
 This is how a lot of the top travel couple Instagrammers get their amazing shots – practice and you could be as good as them!

 Find a unique angle

 Don’t you get bored of taking the same photos?
 I certainly get bored of seeing the same poses, the same angles and the same boring presentation of a place.
 If you’re bored, there’s every chance your feed is boring!
 So why not jazz it up a bit, forget the feed and focus on taking pictures and finding unique angles and ways of capturing Instagrammable locations.
-My boyfriend and I were playing around with this a lot on our trip which is how we started taking pics like this one and tried experimenting with perspective.
-What started out as us having a laugh actually ended up as a pretty epic pic!
 Have fun with it and try shooting in different ways, you may even discover a unique style that becomes instantly recognisable.
 The more you find ways of making your pics unique, the more you will naturally curate a feed that you feel passionate and excited about.

 Plan your Insta feed